dotse/tls-fed-auth/tls-fed-auth.md

 *   `iat` (Issued At)

     Identifies the time on which the signature was issued.
-Its value MUST be a number containing a NumericDate value.
+Its value MUST be a number containing a NumericDate value [R@!FC7519], section 4.1.6.

 *   `exp` (Expiration Time)

     Identifies the expiration time on and after which the signature and federation metadata are no longer valid.
 The expiration time of the federation metadata MUST be set to the value of exp.
-Its value MUST be a number containing a NumericDate value.
+Its value MUST be a number containing a NumericDate value [R@!FC7519], section 4.1.4.

 *   `iss` (Issuer)

     A URI uniquely identifying the issuing federation, playing a critical role in establishing trust and securing interactions within the FedTLS framework.
 The iss claim differentiates federations, preventing ambiguity and ensuring entities are recognized within their intended context.
 Verification of the iss claim, along with the corresponding issuer's certificate, enables relying parties to confidently determine information origin and establish trust with entities within the identified federation.
-This ensures secure communication and mitigates potential security risks.
+This ensures secure communication and mitigates potential security risks [R@!FC7519], section 4.1.1.

 *   `kid` (Key Identifier)

-    The key ID is used to identify the signing key in the key set used to sign the JWS.
+    The key ID is used to identify the signing key in the key set used to sign the JWS [@!RFC7515], section 4.1.4.

 ## Example Signature Protected Header